 The paper goes on to explain that individuals working in isolated work environments are more susceptible to psychological pressure and this risk can be reduced by fostering a supportive corporate culture that reduces the feeling of real or perceived isolation.

-Organisations that are most successful at managing the ransomware risk have recognised that much can be done to safeguard their people from becoming targets and have taken a proactive stance at a top level to preventing their organisation becoming yet another ransomware victim.
+Organizations that are most successful at managing the ransomware risk have recognized that much can be done to safeguard their people from becoming targets and have taken a proactive stance at a top level to preventing their organization becoming yet another ransomware victim.